 Who is eligible?

-Only United States small businesses are eligible to participate in the SBIR program.
+Only United States small businesses are eligible to take part in the SBIR program.
 An SBIR awardee must meet the following criteria at the time of Phase I and II awards:

-- Organized for profit, with a place of business located in the United States
+- Organized for profit, with a place of business in the United States

-- More than 50 percent owned and controlled by one or more individuals who are citizens of, or permanent resident aliens in, the United States, or by another for-profit business concern that is more than 50% owned and controlled by one or more individuals who are citizens of, or permanent resident aliens in, the United States; and
+- Over 50 percent owned and controlled by one or more individuals who are citizens of, or permanent resident aliens in, the United States, or by another for-profit business concern that is over 50% owned and controlled by one or more individuals who are citizens of, or permanent resident aliens in, the United States; and

 - No more than 500 employees, including affiliates